Zadelkhair/production_didactique/README.md

 ## How to use

-to login as a Teacher you should visit the /login page
+To login as a Teacher you should visit the /login page
 - password : 123abc

-to login as a student you should visit the /connect page. register first & then login.
+To login as a student you should visit the /connect page. register first & then login.

 NOTE : If you ( you and your students ) are in the same LAN network you can share with them you IP address, you can find your ip address on windows by running this command :